-We provide advice and support to young people aged 8–17.
-We are based in Torquay, but we have services across Torbay, Paignton and Brixham.
+We provide advice and support to young people aged 8–18.
+We have services across Torquay, Paignton and Brixham.

 We can help with a range of issues, from drug and alcohol use to battles with depression.
-Maybe you're in care and want someone to talk to, or you have a disability and looking for a social group to hang out with in the week.
+Maybe you want to understand your rights, or you have a disability and looking for a social group to hang out with in the week.

 We want you to get help when you need it, so you can make the decisions best for you.

 - Emotional health and well-being

 - Sexual exploitation

 CheckPoint, as part of the Torbay 0-19 Partnership, is working with Torbay and South Devon NHS Foundation Trust and Action for Children to promote the health, development and well-being of children, young people and families in Torbay.

 Emotional health and well-being